oVirt/ovirt-site/source/feature/hostdev-passthrough.html.md

 ### Migration

 Migration should be disabled for any VM with hostdev device.
+This means that in order to migrate the VM, host devices need to be hotunplugged before migration and hotplugged after migration.
+Whether this routine should be handled by user, engine or VDSM is to be decided.

+Migration of network devices IS possible using bonding but that is out of scope for the hostdev support.

 ### Troubleshooting